dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

 The analyzer produces this diagnostic when a map pattern contains a rest pattern.
-The matching for map patterns already allows the map to have more keys than those explicitly given in the pattern, so a rest pattern wouldn't add anything.
+Map patterns will already match a map with more keys than those explicitly given in the pattern (as long as the given keys match), so a rest pattern is unnecesssary.

 #### Example

-The following code produces this diagnostic because there's a rest pattern in a map pattern:
+The following code produces this diagnostic because the map pattern contains a rest pattern:

 {% prettify dart tag=pre+code %}
 void f(Map<int, String> x) {